Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-By the hypothesis that $\Delta \geq 11$ and (P1), there exists at least one vertex having degree at least $7$.
-Therefore, the final charge of vertices with maximum degree are positive and the sum of the final charges of each elements is positive, which derive a contradiction.
-This complete the proof the theorem. \begin{remark} Zhang \etal \cite{ZhangTCC1} proved that TCC holds for $1$-planar graphs with maximum degree at least~$13$.
-We also can extend this result to $1$-toroidal graphs with maximum degree at least~$13$ by using similar techniques in this paper. \end{remark}
+Therefore, the sum of the final charge of each element is positive, which derives a contradiction.
+This complete the proof of theorem. \begin{remark} Zhang \etal \cite{MR3352881} proved that TCC holds for $1$-planar graphs with maximum degree at least~$13$.
+We can also extend this result to $1$-toroidal graphs with maximum degree at least~$13$ by using similar techniques in this paper. \end{remark}

-\begin{problem} Whether this method can be used to prove similar result for the diamond-free $1$-toroidal graphs? \end{problem}
+\begin{problem} Does this method can be used to prove similar result for the diamond-free $1$-toroidal graphs? \end{problem}